-Sharknado 3: Oh Hell No! is a 2015 American science fiction action comedy horror feature film sequel to the first two Sharknado films.
-It was directed by Anthony C. Ferrante and Thunder Levin is returning as scriptwriter.
+Sharknado 3: Oh Hell No! is a 2015 American science fiction action comedy horror film sequel to the first two Sharknado films.
+It was directed by Anthony C. Ferrante and Thunder Levin returned as the scriptwriter.

 The cast includes Tara Reid, Ian Ziering, Cindy Margolis, Brittani Cox, Cassie Scerbo and David Hasselhoff.
 There are cameo appearances by former Congresswoman Michele Bachmann as herself, Jedward, Jerry Springer as a tourist, NFL player Tom Compton as a reporter, *NSYNC singer Chris Kirkpatrick as a pool lifeguard, and ex-wrestler Chris Jericho as a roller coaster ride operator.

-What’s amazing and admirable is that, even though the franchise has now become an international phenomena, Sharknado 3 stayed true to its SyFy roots.
+What’s amazing and admirable is that even though the franchise has now become an international phenomenon, Sharknado 3 stayed true to its SyFy roots.
 It tells a story that will be familiar to anyone who has ever watched any SyFy original movie.

-The world is threatened by a flamboyant threat, in this case a bunch of tornadoes that happens to be full of sharks.
+The world is threatened by a flamboyant threat, in this case, a bunch of tornadoes that happen to be full of sharks.
 Only one man (Ian Ziering as Finn) can save the world but first, he has to deal with skeptical military jackasses.